zazuko/xrm-xml-workflow/README.md

-# JSON and XML to RDF conversion template project
+# Template to transform Json or XML to RDF

-This is a running example of a [Barnard59](## barnard59 RDF pipelines) pipeline that convert JSON or XML files to RDF to upload it into a store.
+This is a running example of a [Barnard59](#barnard59-rdf-pipelines) pipeline that convert JSON or XML files to RDF and (optionally) upload it into a store.

 This repository contains: